Nano-AI/OldChess/README.md

 # Chess
 > Big thanks to [Lichess](https://github.com/lichess-org/lila) since all of the assets used in this project are directly taken from them!
+> Also, thanks to [this YouTube video](https://www.youtube.com/watch?v=7skwR49UhqA) for the chess.com sound effects!
 Chess made in C++ using SDL2.

 ### Ideas